milostomic/implementation-guides/netverify/netverify-web-v4.md

 Note: When specifying the width and height of your iFrame you may prefer to use percentage values so that the iFrame behaves responsively on your page.

-|⚠️The Netverify Web client itself will responsively fill the iFrame that it is loaded into.
+|⚠️The ID Verification Web client itself will responsively fill the iFrame that it is loaded into.
 |:----------|

 ### 3D Liveness